linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part1.md

 node-1.domain.tld
 ```

 The node is unable to reach the main Ubuntu repo.
+What was confusing is that
+the OS was installed using the Fuel Master Node.
+That is via the Admin/PXE
+interface (eth0).
+The Openstack install occurs over the **public** or eth1
+interface in this case.
+Found this a little odd.
+Why not configure the whole
+setup via the admin interface.

+Below is the output from the openstack node showing its default route and bridge
+setup.
+It is clearly trying to go out eth1 to get to the internet.
+Plus, and
-Decided to read the docs and
+this is not shown, the apt sources.list files point to the Ubuntu archives and
-not be smarty pants.
-In Mirantis Fuel default setup, the Openstack node tries to
-reach the internet to download what it needs.
-To do this, the node uses its
-**public** interface.
-So what is the public interface and what is the default
-route?
-Let us see!
+not the Fuel master node.

 ```
 root@node-1# route -n